Clement Hindley: Return to Britain

 Returning to Britain in 1928, Hindley was appointed the first chairman of the Racecourse Betting Control Board whose task was to regulate betting at racecourses across the country.
 He later served on the Advisory Council for Scientific and Industrial Research and on the board of the National Physical Laboratory.
-Hindley was a keen member of the Institution of Civil Engineers (ICE) and in 1935 was made chairman of the new research committee before serving as vice president of the institution for the 1938-9 session and as president for 1939-40.
+Hindley was a keen member of the Institution of Civil Engineers (ICE) and in 1935 was made chairman of the new research committee before serving as vice president of the institution for the 1938-9 session and as president for 1939–40.

 War work

 Following the outbreak of the Second World War, Hindley's position as president of the ICE made him useful to the war effort and he was employed as a works advisor to the London civil defence region committee and as chairman of the Air Raid Precautions committee to limit damage to structures and enginineering works for the Home Office.
-In 1940, he appointed as chair of the committee to consider post war reconstruction for the Ministry of Works and Buildings.
+In 1940, he was appointed as chair of the committee to consider post war reconstruction for the Ministry of Works and Buildings.

 By 1944, Hindley was also the chairman of the Codes of Practice Committee for Civil Engineering and Building for the Minister of Works and of the Civil Engineering Industries Holidays With Pay Scheme, an industry wide board regulating paid holidays for construction workers.